 Here, you’ll have to empathize and put yourself in your manager’s shoes.
 What would motivate you?

 If you were responsible for a whole team and a major incident occurred, what would your first emotion be?
 Most likely, you would be afraid.
-While a culture of fear is certainly not what you want when adopting SRE, it can certainly help spur the adoption of important best practices.
-After all, if new processes can help reduce your manager’s fear by establishing safeguards and preparedness, that would certainly appeal to them.
+While a culture of fear is not what you want when adopting SRE, it can help spur the adoption of important best practices.
+After all, if new processes can help reduce your manager’s fear by establishing safeguards and preparedness, that would appeal to them.

 Another source of fear is losing your team.
-If your teammates are waking up at 2:00 AM regularly with no end in sight, morale will be low.
+If your teammates are waking up at 2:00 AM with no end in sight, morale will be low.
 Additionally, manual processes are toilsome and stressful.
-The team wants to see the process getting better and less stressful over time, not worse as the number of services increases.
-Increasing operational complexity is inevitable, but if that results in more incidents and unplanned work, that will lead to burnout as well as unhealthy team culture.
+The team wants to see the process getting less stressful over time, not worse as the number of services increases.
+Operational complexity is inevitable, but if that results in more incidents and unplanned work, that will lead to burnout as well as unhealthy team culture.